rpm-software-management/dnf/doc/command_ref.rst

     Reset module state so it's no longer enabled or disabled.

 ``dnf [options] module list [--all] [module_name...]``
-    Lists all module streams, their profiles and states (enabled, disabled, default)
+    Lists all module streams, their profiles and states (enabled, disabled, default).

 ``dnf [options] module list --enabled [module_name...]``
     Lists module streams that are enabled.